Sport in Denmark: Football

 Football is the most popular sport in Denmark, with over 313,000 players in more than 1600 clubs.
 The national football team in Denmark have reached high and notable results, like qualifying for the UEFA Championships six times in a row (1984–2004) and winning the UEFA Championship in 1992.
 Other significant achievements include winning the Confederations Cup in 1995 and reaching the quarter final of the 1998 World Cup.

 Denmark national football team reached #3 ranking in the FIFA ranking in May 1997, and #1 at the World Football Elo Ratings system in (1912–1920).

 The top-league in Danish football is called The Danish Superliga.
-The reigning champions (2022/2023 season) are F.C.
+The reigning champions (2024/2025 season) are F.C.
 Copenhagen.
 Famous former Superliga players include Per Nielsen, Jimmy Nielsen, Michael Hansen, Mogens Krogh, Daniel Agger and Jesper Grønkjær.

 The second level league is the Danish 1st Division followed by Danish 2nd Division and Danish 3rd Division.
 All clubs in the first four leagues are allowed to use professional players.
 The leagues below can only use amateur players without contract.

-The top women's league is the Kvindeligaen.
-HEI Aarhus are the most successful team, with 10 titles.
+The top women's league is the A-Liga.
+Brøndby IF and Fortuna Hjørring are the joint most successful teams, with 12 titles each.
+Below the A-Liga are the B-Liga and C-Liga.
+In the Danish Women's Cup Brøndby and Hjørring are also joint most successful with 11 titles each.

 The premier cup competition is the Danish Cup.
-AGF are 9 time champions.
+F.C.
+Copenhagen are 10 time champions.
 Copenhagen are also the last winners of the Danish Supercup, back in 2004, of which Brøndby IF are the most successful club.
 Brøndby are the only winners of the twice-held Danish League Cup.

-The Danish Women's Cup has been won the last three times in a row by Brøndby IF, and seven times overall by Fortuna Hjørring.

-The current manager of the national team is Kasper Hjulmand, and Simon Kjær is the captain.
+The current manager of the national team is Brian Riemer, and Pierre-Emile Højbjerg is the captain.
 Legendary former players include Poul "Tist" Nielsen, Peter Schmeichel, Jon Dahl Tomasson, Allan Simonsen and Michael Laudrup.

+The current manager of the women's national team is Jakob Michelsen.
+Pernille Harder is the captain, and also holds the record for most goals for the national team.
+Denmark won the 1970 Women's World Cup and 1971 Women's World Cup.
+Their best continental result is silver medals at the 2017 European Championship.

 Handball

 Denmark has a long history with handball, with the sport originating in Denmark.
-Handball is one of the most popular pastimes in Denmark, only exceeded by football.
-There are over 146,000 licensed handball players in Denmark.
+Handball is one of the most popular pastimes in Denmark, and it is the second most popular team sport only exceeded by football.
+There are over 117,000 licensed handball players in Denmark.
 Both the male and female national teams have reached high international rankings.